robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 3. Under the **Description** tab, click on the Security Group for the compromised instance.
 4. View the rules under the **Inbound** tab.

-    > Notice the large number of IP’s that can log in?

 5. Click **Edit** and delete the inbound SSH rule.
-You've decided that all administration on EC2 Instances will be done through [AWS Systems Manager](https://aws.amazon.com/systems-manager/) so you no longer need these ports open.
+You've decided that all administration on EC2 Instances will be done through [AWS Systems Manager](https://aws.amazon.com/systems-manager/) so you no longer need this port open.

     > In your initial setup you already installed the SSM Agent on your EC2 Instance.